RedBalloonShenanigans/antenny/README.md

 Make your own base station to communicate with satellites!

-We have a [discord server](https://discord.com/invite/nsSMEdv) for collaboration, questions and to just show off!
+We have a [discord server](https://discord.com/invite/nsSMEdv) for collaboration, questions, and show and tell off!

 ## Setting up the hardware